Working remotely brings with it a whole new set of benefits—and distractions.

-From interrupting family members, to the doorbell ringing—you need to navigate any distraction as best as possible because the impact can be more detrimental than you think.
+From interrupting family members to a ringing doorbell, navigating these distractions is critical because their impact can be more detrimental than you think.

 On average, it takes people around 23 minutes and 15 seconds to refocus on a task after being distracted.

 That’s time and productivity wasted.
-But there are ways you can limit these distractions and interruptions so you can keep focused on providing value to your clients.
+But there are ways you can limit these distractions and interruptions so you can keep focused.

 Tell everyone in your household the meetings and focus sessions you have planned for the day.
 Consider marking these times on a shared calendar to ensure they are clearly communicated.